Love Pasta? Try These 5 Healthy Pasta Tips

 - Cook pasta only until it is al dente (barely tender).
 When it is cooked this way, it achieves a lower glycemic index than fully cooked pasta because the pulverized grain comes apart slowly in the stomach.
 (Low-glycemic-load carbohydrates should be the bulk of your carbohydrate intake to help minimize rapid rises in blood glucose levels.)

-- Skip the creamy sauces – they can provide unhealthy fats and more calories than traditional tomato-based sauces.
+- Skip the creamy sauces – they can provide unhealthy fats and more calories than traditional tomato-based sauces and added vegetables.

 - Aim for two to three servings per week.
 One serving is equal to about 1/2 cup cooked pasta, which is far less than the amount Americans typically eat.